Zaira-Zafroon/gRodon_analysis/README.md

 bwa mem v0.7.12 (default settings [48]), and coverage was quantiﬁed using bamcov v0.1.1 (available at https://github.com/fbreitwieser/bamcov).
 We annotated genes called directly from reads as ribosomal pro- teins using blastn (E value cutoff of 1025 and a 99% identity [52]) and the ribosomal protein database from growthpred (13).
-The sets of genes predicted directly from reads were very large (160 million genes on aver- age), so that we subsampled 1% of genes per sample for gRodon prediction (increasing this to 10% did not change our result; see Fig. S21 at https://doi.org/10.6084/m9.ﬁgshare.20440377.v1).
+The sets of genes predicted directly from reads were very large (160 million genes on average- age), so that we subsampled 1% of genes per sample for gRodon prediction (increasing this to 10% did not change our result; see Fig. S21 at https://doi.org/10.6084/m9.ﬁgshare.20440377.v1).